-- Group Conduct and Ethics Board (CEB): Co-chaired by the SRI CEO and the Global Head of Human Resources, the Group CEB ensures robust oversight of culture and conduct topics.
-It oversees how conduct and ethics matters are handled within the divisions and corporate functions and ensures consistency and the alignment of practices across the Group.
-The Group CEB conducts reviews of employee sanctions and may perform subsequent evaluations for specific matters that have been escalated by the CEBs established for each division and the corporate functions.
-The Group CEB also oversees the activities of the conduct and ethics ombudsperson.
-The role of the conduct and ethics ombudsperson was created in 2018 as a result of a review of the Group’s global approach to handling claims of sexual harassment.
-The ombudsperson is accountable directly to the CEO and the Group Conduct and Ethics Board.
-The ombudsperson’s role is to serve as a point of immediate escalation when sexual harassment claims arise and to ensure there is appropriate awareness of and attention to such claims.
+Group Conduct Board: The Group Conduct Board (GCB) ensures robust oversight of conduct topics and disciplinary matters.
+It oversees how conduct matters are handled within the divisions and corporate functions and ensures consistency and the alignment of practices across the Group.
+The Group Conduct Board conducts reviews of employee sanctions and may perform subsequent evaluations for specific matters that have been escalated by the Conduct Boards established for the divisions, corporate functions and certain regions.
+The Group Conduct Board also oversees the activities of the conduct and ethics ombudsperson.

 The CEO appoints a minimum of five members from the Executive Board and senior management to form the GCB.
 The Global Head of HR, GC, CCO, CFO and CRO are generally appointed as members and the Global Head of HR co-chairs the GCB together with one of the other Executive Board members on an annually rotating basis.